Minwauu/Relational-Databases/README.md

 A **foreign** key is an attribute that creates a join between two tables (relations).
 It is the primary key (unique field) in the first relation.
 It is a field or collection of fields in one table, that refers to the primary key in another table.
 The table with the foreign key is called the child table, and the table with the primary key is called the referenced or parent table.

+While a primary key and a composite key might do the same things, the primary key will consist of one column, where the composite key will consist of two or more columns.

 ### Normalisation

 There are a lot of ways of arranging data in tables within a database, and each arrangement can be given a label according to how its been arranged.
 These labels are called thier **'Normal Form'**.